swe-train/pytorch__benchmark/README.md

 ## Running Model Benchmarks
-There are multiple ways for running the model benchmarks.
+There are currently two top-level scripts for running the models.

 `test.py` offers the simplest wrapper around the infrastructure for iterating through each model and installing and executing it.

 `test_bench.py` is a pytest-benchmark script that leverages the same infrastructure but collects benchmark statistics and supports pytest filtering.

-`userbenchmark` allows to develop and run customized benchmarks.

-In each model repo, the assumption is that the user would already have all of the torch family of packages installed (torch, torchtext, torchvision,...) but it installs the rest of the dependencies for the model.
+In each model repo, the assumption is that the user would already have all of the torch family of packages installed (torch, torchtext, torchvision, ...) but it installs the rest of the dependencies for the model.

 ### Using `test.py`
 `python test.py` will execute the APIs for each model, as a sanity check.
 For benchmarking, use `test_bench.py`.
 It is based on unittest, and supports filtering via CLI.